id141365154/vscode-type-resolver/README.md

 1. Install this extension
 2. Open your project
 3. Specify VSCode TypeScript version from project`s node_modules version
-4. Click to "default" near TypeScript version number at status bar
+4. Click to "Default" near TypeScript version number at status bar

 ## What profit?